sanchez-chris/TiKiTuTo/README.md

 - **Persistence**:
   - Automatically save the current game state to allow resuming after a restart.
-  - Enable automatic reading of user inputs required at startup, allowing pre-entry of teams and players before program execution.
+  - Enable automatic reading of user inputs required at startup, allowing pre-entry of teams and players before program execution in the program and as an Excel import.
   - Use established practices/formats (e.g., JSON) for data persistence.

 ## Bonus Tasks

 1. **Configurable Timer per Game**:
-   - Set a maximum duration for a game.
+   - Set a maximum duration (1-30 min) for a game.
 After the timer expires, if the score is tied, the team that scores next wins.
    - Implemented an acoustic signal to end the timer.

 ## Getting Started